Upcoming Webinar: Register now >>

 Alternate configurations

 It is also possible to import a configuration file from a different machine.
-This can be useful when there is a need to configure specific ports but there is no GUI, and thus the graphical Broker configuration tool cannot be used.
+This can be useful when specific ports need to be configured, but there is no GUI; thus, the graphical Broker configuration tool cannot be used.

 sudo ./detect.sh brokerAddon.xml